 10. Showing the way on Community Forests (to draw on the expertise of Mexico)

-11. Open
+11. Agricultural drivers of deforestation.

 12.Open

-12. Sub-pleanary topics.
-Members appeared to agree that Mitigation, Adaptation, and Biodiversity would be the Sub-pleanary topics.
+12. Sub-plenary topics.
+Members appeared to agree that Mitigation, Adaptation, and Biodiversity would be the Sub-plenary topics.

 On the issue of Biodiversity, ITTO has offered to co-host this sub-plenary with CBD Secretariat.
 As it is proposed that the topic will link Biodiversity and SFM, this might be the place to give a heightened role to the CPF Chair.

-FAO has suggested it would consider, subject to funding and costs, to sponsor a sub-plenary on Mitigation or Adaptation.
+FAO has suggested it would consider, subject to funding and costs, sponsoring a sub-plenary on Mitigation or Adaptation.

-In return for providing half the funding, CIFOR would again wish to sponsor two sub plenaries (or share sponsorship with the FAO on one of them), the plenary, the high level session and closing event, with input on topics and speakers from the CPF.
+In return for providing half the funding, CIFOR would again sponsor two sub-plenaries (or share sponsorship with the FAO on one of them), the plenary, the high level session and closing event, with input on topics and speakers from the CPF.

 13. Budget.
-While members accepted this was a broad budget, many members felt we should look for cuts, possibly in reducing the number of invited speakers (and their associated travel costs), eliminating the electronic voting system, and possibly to charge for food in some way, and to consider cutting other costs.
+While members accepted this was a broad budget, many members felt we should look for cuts, possibly in reducing the number of invited speakers (and their associated travel costs) and scholarships (invitations to a select group, say indigenous leaders, who would not otherwise be able to attend), eliminating the electronic voting system, and possibly to charge for food in some way, and to consider cutting other costs.

 At this point CIFOR feels there is no need to finalize the budget and can cut many smaller items later as outside funding comes into play, including from the Mexican Government.
-However, CIFOR believes that we must at least provide short eats/snacks and coffee -- we set a standard last year, and asking people to line up for food purchase would lead to program delays; further we have been able to reduce the price of leasing the convention center by including catering.
+However, CIFOR believes that we must at least provide snacks and coffee -- we set a standard last year, and asking people to line up for food purchase would lead to program delays; further we have been able to reduce the price of leasing the convention center by including catering.

+For the next step, CIFOR will prepare three budgets based on 1,200, 1,600 and 2,000 participants.

 We agree that it would be beneficial for interested CPF members, collectively or separately, to seek outside funding, and could use the concept note (to be rewritten) as a foundation for those efforts.
-CIFOR will be seeking funding from it own donors for its portion of the budget.
+CIFOR will be seeking funding from its own donors for its portion of the budget.

-In the meantime, please consider the following options for apportioning funds among members, and for raising external funds.
+In the meantime, please consider the following options for apportioning costs among members, and for raising external funds.

 a.
-We can agree early to set up a maximum level for general contributions from CPF Co-hosts.
+The Steering Committee can agree early to set up a maximum level for general contributions from CPF co-hosts.

 b.
-We will again charge for booths, with reduced tariffs for NGOS from developing nations on a case-by-case basis.
+We will again charge for booths, with reduced tariffs for NGOs from developing nations on a case-by-case basis.
 The cost last year was $1,000.

 c.
-We could consider charging entry fees this year, somewhere between $30 and $50 per person.
+We could consider charging entry fees this year, somewhere between $30 and $50 per person, with reduced tariffs for NGOs from developing nations or others on a case-by-case basis.
+If we choose this option, and CIFOR recommends this, we must decide by May 15.

 d.
-We could design and sell a Forest Day T shirt.
+We could design and sell a Forest Day T-shirt.

 e.
-The current budget, includes all costs, including translation, for learning events, sub-plenaries and plenary.
-However, it is proposed that sponsors for the sub-plenary cover associated costs of that session, and possibly for those of the learning events.
+The current budget includes all costs, including translation, for learning events, sub-plenaries and plenary.
+However, it is proposed that sponsors for the sub-plenary cover associated costs of that session, and that sponsors of learning events pay for those of the learning events.
+If we do so, we could agree on the costs (a percentage of the total) of a learning event, and sub-plenary (where we consider the costs of bringing in speakers/panelists).

 f.
 Last, we are now in the final stages of negotiations with the Government of Mexico on their potential contribution, and will inform members of the outcome of those talks soon.